 where $M(C^*_r(G))$ is the multiplier algebra of $C^*_r(G)$, so that for any $ f \in C_0(G^0) $ and for any $ g $ in the dense subalgebra $ C_c(G) $ in $ C^*_r(G) $, the convolution product of $ g $ by $ f $ from the left and right are also in $C_c(G)$ and are given by

 for any $x \in G$.

-\begin{eg} For the groupoids in Example~\ref{example:groupoids}, we have: \begin{enumerate} \item for any locally compact Hausdorff space $X$ and a positive regular Borel measure $\mu$ on $X$ with full support, the reduced $C^*$-algebra of its pair groupoid $X \times X$ together with the left Haar measure associated to $\mu$ is isomorphic to the algebra of compact operators on $L^2(X, \mu)$ (c.f., for example, \cite[Theorem~3.1.2]{paterson}); \item for any action $\calpha$ of a locally compact group $G$ on a locally compact metrizable space $X$, the reduced $C^*$-algebra of its transformation groupoid is isomorphic to the reduced crossed product $C_0(X) \rtimes_r G$, and in fact, when $G$ is unimodular with a Haar measure $m$, the canonical identification between $C_c(X \rtimes G)$ and $C_c(G, C_c(X))$, where a function on $X \times G$ is identified with an iterated function on $G$ and $X$, intertwines the convolution products and the $*$-operation.
+\begin{eg} For the groupoids in Example~\ref{example:groupoids}, we have: \begin{enumerate} \item for any locally compact Hausdorff space $X$ and a positive regular Borel measure $\mu$ on $X$ with full support, the reduced $C^*$-algebra of its pair groupoid $X \times X$ together with the left Haar measure associated to $\mu$ is isomorphic to the algebra of compact operators on $L^2(X, \mu)$. (see, for example, \cite[Theorem~3.1.2]{paterson};) \item for any action $\calpha$ of a locally compact group $G$ on a locally compact second countable Hausdorff space $X$, the reduced $C^*$-algebra of its transformation groupoid is isomorphic to the reduced crossed product $C_0(X) \rtimes_r G$.
+In fact, when $G$ is unimodular with a Haar measure $m$, the canonical identification between $C_c(X \rtimes G)$ and $C_c(G, C_c(X))$, where a function on $X \times G$ is identified with an iterated function on $G$ and $X$, commutes with the convolution products and the $*$-operation.
 Here the convolution product and the $*$-operation on $C_c(G, C_c(X))$ are defined by

 and